Akupsmee/Javascript-101/README.md

-# Javascript-101 is a collection of my recent tutorial projects carefully arranged as component ideas for a bigger project
+# Javascript-101 is a collection of my recent tutorial projects.
+It comprises several project ideas that can be used as components